mscipio/hugo_website/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Information Engineering" institution = "University of Pisa - Pisa (IT)" year = 2018
+  course = "[ongoing] Ph.D. in Information Engineering" institution = "University of Pisa - Pisa (IT)" year = 2018